 The design and construction of the foundations should take into consideration the potential of flooding.
 All foundation excavations should be free of any loose debris and wet soils, and if groundwater seepage or runoff is encountered dewatering should be carried out prior to pouring concrete in the foundations.
-Due to the possibility of groundwater being encountered, or possible groundwater seepage during installation of bored piles within the site, it is recommended that consideration be given to other piling methods such as Continuous Flight Auger (CFA) piles.
+Due to the possibility of groundwater being encountered, or possible groundwater seepage during installation of bored piles within the site, and collapsing sandy soils, it is recommended that consideration be given to other piling methods such as CFA piles.

-Shaft adhesion may be applied to socketed piles adopted for foundations provided the socketed shaft lengths conform to appropriate classes of bedrock (subject to confirmation) in accordance with Pells et. al, and shaft sidewall cleanliness and roughness are to acceptable levels.
 Shaft adhesion should be ignored or reduced within socket lengths that are smeared or fail to satisfy cleanliness requirements (i.e. at least 80%).
 It is recommended that where piles penetrate expansive soils present within the site, which are susceptible to shrink and swell due to daily and seasonal moisture, shaft adhesion be ignored due to the potential of shrinkage cracking.
 Pile inspections should be complemented by downhole CCTV camera.